seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Life perfect honour.

 **MARK ANTONY**
-You’ll heat my blood: no more.
+You'll heat my blood: no more.

 **CLEOPATRA**
 You can do better yet; but this is meetly.

 **MARK ANTONY**
-Now, by my sword,–
+Now, by my sword,--

 **CLEOPATRA**
 And target.
 Still he mends;